 In addition, if you aren’t in too much pain, take a few minutes to gather evidence at the scene before going to seek medical attention.
 This entails getting contact details from the rideshare driver and the other driver involved in the crash, as well as any other passengers in either vehicle and other eyewitnesses who saw the accident occur.
 Taking pictures of the scene and the damaged parts of vehicles involved, as well as physical signs of your injuries is also recommended.
 Documenting the scene to the best of your ability will help your car accident lawyer argue your case for compensation.
 You should also contact your insurance company to report the accident.

 After your initial medical examination for injuries, you should keep detailed records of any medical expenses related to treatment and rehabilitation therapy, and note any time you miss at work and wages lost due to your injuries or enduring pain from them.

-As with other kinds of motor vehicle crashes in Fort Lauderdale, an accident victim needs to file a personal injury claim for damages within four years of when the accident occurred, according to Chapter 25, Section 11 of the 2021 Florida Statutes.
-However, if a traffic accident has resulted in a fatality, members of the victim’s family have only two years to file a claim.
+As with other kinds of motor vehicle crashes in Fort Lauderdale, an accident victim needs to file a personal injury claim for damages within two years of when the accident occurred, according to Chapter 25, Section 11 of the Florida Statutes.
+If a traffic accident has resulted in a fatality, members of the victim’s family also have two years to file a claim.

 As in all traffic accidents, victims of rideshare collisions can die or be left with life-altering injuries that have long-term effects and seriously compromise their lives.
 Customary injuries that have been reported by victims of ridesharing accidents include: